opendocsg/opendoc-family-justice-courts-practice-directions/Part 14-General Matters.md

 _Hearings in Chambers_

-(4) When appearing before the Judge or Registrar in Chambers, the attire for both male and female advocates and solicitors will be the same as for trials and open Court, save that the gown need not be worn.
+(4) When appearing before the Judge or Registrar in Chambers, the attire for both an advocate and solicitor will be the same as for trials and open Court, save that the gown need not be worn.

 _Mediations_